 Joe, The Fisherman

-During the last 40 years that Capt.
-Dave has been a charter boat captain, he has earned some loyal customers.
+During the last 44 years that Capt.
+Dave has been a charter boat captain (he was a captain at 21), he has earned some loyal customers.

 One of those customers was Joe Kulko, who started fishing with Dave on the Hooker in 1979.
 Joe would often request fishing the canyon -- about 70 miles offshore where the depth drops to about 2000 ft., a perfect environment for some big "trophy" fish.